-The bill makes several changes to the procedure for applying for an FPIC or PPH.
+The bill makes several changes to the procedure for applying for an FPIC or a PPH.
 The bill increases the fee to obtain an FPIC from \$5 to \$50.
-The fee for the PPH would be increased from \$2 to \$25.
+The fee for a PPH would be increased from \$2 to \$25.

 This bill renders a recent enactment (P.L.2022, c.58), which requires FPICs to display a picture and thumb print, inoperative until the Superintendent of State Police establishes a system for issuing these cards.
+Eventually, the FPIC would be electronically linked to the fingerprints of the card holder, rather than displaying a thumb print.
+The permits would be issued to the applicant electronically through the web portal.